Version Control with Git

 Exploring history is an important part of Git, and often it is a challenge to find the right commit ID, especially if the commit is from several months ago.

-Imagine the planets project has more than 50 files.
-You would like to find a commit that modifies some specific text in mars.txt.
+Imagine the recipes project has more than 50 files.
+You would like to find a commit that modifies some specific text in guacamole.md.
 When you type git log, a very long list appeared.
 How can you narrow down the search?

-Recall that the git diff command allows us to explore one specific file, e.g., git diff mars.txt.
+Recall that the git diff command allows us to explore one specific file, e.g., git diff guacamole.md.
 We can apply a similar idea here.

 Unfortunately some of these commit messages are very ambiguous, e.g., update files.
 How can you search through these files?